voxpupuli/puppet-dnsquery/README.md

 ### dns_mx

 Retrieves DNS MX records and returns it as an array.
-Each record in the array will be an array of [preference, exchange] arrays.
+Each record in the array will be an array of hashes containing a `preference` & `exchange` key.
-Second argument is optional and can be either 'preference' or 'exchange', if supplied an array of only those elements is returned.

 ### dns_ptr